Envision Language

 Envision offers specific capabilities to deal with files that are not using UTF-8.
 This point will be covered in the section “Reading Files”.

-The primary restriction is the variable names that are restricted to the latin alphabet, primarily to eliminate the entire class of issues related to the presence of homoglyphs in code.
+The primary restriction is the variable names that are restricted to the latin alphabet, primarily to eliminate the entire class of issues related to the presence of homoglyphs (characters that appear identical or very similar in shape but may have differing meanings, for example the capital letter O

 Primitive data types